Thefirey33/tentrillion-game-engine/README.md

 ### Vulkan Installation

 Vulkan is a needed dependency for the TenTrillion Game Engine, as the engine uses it to render it's graphics if your system supports it.
 On Windows, please go to the [Vulkan Website](https://vulkan.lunarg.com/doc/sdk) and retrieve the Vulkan SDK.
 Do not forget, ensure that the `VULKAN_SDK` path has been set correctly!

+### Qt Installation

+You must also install Qt to compile the editor executable.
+For Windows users, you are recommended to use Qt's Installer to install it to your system, [Check out this here.](https://doc.qt.io/qt-6/windows.html) Other desktop environments can use their package managers.

+Linux Users can read about it, right [here.](https://doc.qt.io/qt-6/linux.html)

 #### Linux